 VII.
 MANAGEMENT ARRANGEMENTS

 The programme will be implemented over a period of 60 months (5 years) starting from January 2019 and ending in December 2023.
-The Department of Disaster Management Affairs (DoDMA) in the Ministry of Homeland Security will be the main implementing partner (IP) and is accountable to UNDP for managing the project, including the efficient and effective implementation, monitoring and evaluation of programme interventions, achieving programme outcomes, and for the effective use of UNDP resources in accordance with UNDP rules and regulations, policies and procedures under NIM.
+The Department of Disaster Management Affairs (DoDMA) will be the main implementing partner (IP) and is accountable to UNDP for managing the project, including the efficient and effective implementation, monitoring and evaluation of programme interventions, achieving programme outcomes, and for the effective use of UNDP resources in accordance with UNDP rules and regulations, policies and procedures under NIM.

 DoDMA will be responsible for the overall programme leadership, planning, coordination and management, and monitoring adherence to the work plan, which forms the basis of the execution (Figure 2).
 DoDMA as the main Implementing Partner will be responsible for: